History of the New England Patriots: 2018: Sixth Super Bowl Championship

 During the offseason, the Patriots lost left tackle Nate Solder, right tackle Cameron Fleming, wide receiver Brandin Cooks, starting running back Dion Lewis, and cornerback Malcolm Butler.
 Also during the offseason, they added left tackle Trent Brown, Bengals running back Jeremy Hill, and wide receiver Cordarrelle Patterson.
 The Patriots also drafted left tackle Isaiah Wynn and running back Sony Michel in the first round.

 In September, the Patriots signed Josh Gordon.
 During the Patriots week 5 game against the Indianapolis Colts Brady became the third Quarterback to throw 500 touchdowns in his career.
 The Patriots had a six-game winning streak until losing at the Tennessee Titans in Week 10.
 In weeks 14 and 15, the team had back-to-back losses against the Dolphins and Steelers, both on the road.
-In late December, the Patriots lost Gordon, who left due to health reasons.
+In late December, the Patriots lost Gordon, who left for health reasons.
 They finished the season with an 11–5 record and a first-round bye.

 The Patriots beat the Los Angeles Chargers in the divisional round, routing them 41–28, with rookie Sony Michel scoring 3 times on rushing touchdowns.
 In the AFC Championship, they faced the Chiefs on the road.
 The Patriots had a 14–0 lead at halftime.
 Mahomes was able to rally back the Chiefs to a 21–17 lead in the 4th.
 The score went back and forth until the Chiefs kicked a field goal, sending the game to overtime at 31–31.
 The Patriots won the coin toss and Brady drove the Patriots down the field to score a Rex Burkhead rushing touchdown resulting in a 37–31 victory.

 In Super Bowl LIII in Atlanta, the Patriots faced off against the Los Angeles Rams.
 The game remained tied 3–3 until the 4th quarter, when Brady and Gronkowski completed two long passes to put the Patriots inside the Rams 5 yard line, where Sony Michel would score the game's only touchdown, winning the game 13–3.
 Wide receiver Julian Edelman was named Super Bowl MVP, with 10 catches for 141 yards.
 The sixth Super Bowl victory tied the Patriots with the Steelers for most all time.